alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

 > The names within an object SHOULD be unique.

-The same document describes the consequences of ignoring this recommendation, and creating an object with non-unique keys:
+The same document warns about the consequences of ignoring this recommendation:

 > An object whose names are all unique is interoperable in the sense that all software implementations receiving that object will agree on the name-value mappings.
 > When the names within an object are not unique, the behavior of software that receives such an object is unpredictable.
 > Many implementations report the last name/value pair only.
 > Other implementations report an error or fail to parse the object, and some implementations report all of the name/value pairs, including duplicates.

-So it's technically valid, but it's unusual.
+So it's technically valid, but it's unusual and discouraged.

-I've never seen a use case for JSON objects with non-unique names, and I've never seen JSON objects where this was the expected syntax, as opposed to a mistake.
+I've never heard of a use case for JSON objects with duplicate names.
+I'm sure there was a good reason for it being allowed by the spec, but I can't think of it.

-Most JSON parsers will silently discard all but the last instance of a duplicate name, including jq, JavaScript, and Python:
+Most JSON parsers -- including jq, JavaScript, and Python -- will silently discard all but the last instance of a duplicate name.
+Here's an example in Python:

 ```pycon
 >>> import json